 While still linear at its core, the level design in Last Of Us Part 2 is much more open.
 In contrast to the progression-style level design of its predecessor, the levels in this game feel much more akin to a sandbox-style level.
 The levels’ appealing aesthetics stimulate exploration by the players.

 With more flexibility, they may pick and choose what to investigate.
-Even the indoor stages are more charming because there are so many possibilities available to the players.
-Players may climb and explore the levels, as they develop vertically, as well as horizontally.
+Even the indoor stages are more charming because the players have so many possibilities.
+Players may climb and explore the levels as they develop vertically and horizontally.

-The addition of jumps and dodges to the game feels like a breath of fresh air.
-It would not be an understatement to say that these improvements alone make the combat significantly more alluring.
+Adding jumps and dodges to the game feels like a breath of fresh air.
+It would not be an understatement to say that these improvements make the combat significantly more alluring.
 The player has much more control over the characters.

 If the players choose to go with a more offensive and heads-on approach, they can do so while utilizing the new weapons added to the game.
 Weapons like explosive arrows, flamethrowers, and submachine guns add to the thrill of fighting an enemy group while navigating the maze-like structures where most of the combat occurs.
 Thanks to the PS5‘s haptic feedback, the kills feel more visceral and gritty, and the overall experience is more satisfying.

 Players step in the shoes of Ellie and Abby in Last Of Us Part 2.
 Each protagonist provides their own quirks.
-Ellie is much more nimble and agile, and her playstyle lends well to the stealthy approach to doing things.
+Ellie is much more nimble and agile, and her playstyle lends well to her stealthy approach.
 With access to the adamantium switchblade, picking off enemies is easier than throwing shivs at them.
 In addition to that, she has access to the silenced submachinegun, which can decimate entire crowds of enemies in a flash.

 Abby provides the players with a more confrontational approach with access to weapons like pipe bombs.
 Some people might prefer this style over Ellie’s, as you can kill multiple enemies in succession and get a big momentum chain going.
 Playing with Abby might feel like an action film, as the fights are intense and relentless.
 The combat, as a whole, for both characters, feels much more realistic and brutal.